Toddler hitting is never acceptable but it can sometimes be understandable if you take the time to see the point at which it is coming from.

-Even if you were to lock your child away from every single tv in the whole world and not come into contact with another single sole.
-You would still have this issue.
+Even if you were to lock your child away from every single tv in the whole world and not come into contact with another single person, you would still have this issue.

 Is my toddler hitting normal?

-Let me mix it up for you a bit too so you are fully informed.
+Let me tell you the absolute truth so you are fully informed.

-I know this sounds terrible but it is a reality that a lot of moms don’t want to talk about becuase they think it reflects on them as a parent.
+I know this sounds terrible but it is a reality that a lot of moms don’t want to talk about because they think it reflects on them as a parent.

 It doesn’t…at all.